Gobbagombalin

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Gobbagombalin had a median taxpayer income of $75,490 and an average income of $88,788 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+The suburb of Gobbagombalin shows a median taxpayer income of $75,490 and an average of $88,788 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
 This is among the highest in Australia, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $82,178 (median) and $96,655 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Gobbagombalin all rank highly nationally, between the 90th and 92nd percentiles.
-In income distribution, the predominant cohort spans 50.7% of locals (1,397 people) with earnings in the $1,500 - $2,999 category, reflecting regional patterns where 29.9% similarly occupy this range.
-A substantial proportion of high earners, 31.0%, have incomes above $3,000 per week, indicating strong economic capacity throughout the area.
+According to 2021 Census figures, household, family and personal incomes all rank highly in Gobbagombalin, between the 90th and 92nd percentiles nationally.
+Looking at income distribution, 50.7% of locals (1,419 people) fall into the $1,500 - 2,999 weekly income category.
+A substantial proportion of high earners, 31%, have incomes above $3,000 per week.
 High housing costs consume 15.4% of income, but strong earnings place disposable income at the 90th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income